MEET DANA CHILDS

 My hope for you is that you brave the depths of your own heart so that you can honor the calling of your existence.
 My hope for you is that you love the ladder you choose to climb.

 What Dana Does

 Dana Childs is an intuitive and energy healer.
 She offers executive leadership consultations, energy healing consultations, and couples consultations.

 Dana provides insights and tips on both personal and professional wellness and well-being for national publications and is sought after by school systems and international organizations to lead executive retreats and to speak on varied topics including Energy Resonance at Work, Creativity and Inspiration, How to Be Happy at Work, Using Intuition at Work, Relationship Building in the Workplace, Women’s Empowerment, Gender Balance in the Workplace, Creating Boundaries, and many others.
 She works with celebrities and top executives to aid them in their search for fulfillment in their professional and private lives.

 Dana holds a degree in psychology which allows her to delve deeply into the human aspect of what motivates and inspires individuals and to cut through to the base human emotions that may subconsciously drive decisions, desires, and actions.
-She obtained a Master’s in Educational Administration & Leadership and is recognized by the Indian Board of Alternative Medicine as a Holistic Medical Doctor.
+She obtained a Master’s in Educational Administration & Leadership.
 She enjoys inspiring leaders, speaking about pretty much anything, and teaching intuitive, energy, and relationship skills in addition to her private practice.